 Today over 80 million people worldwide consider themselves Lutheran Christians.
 The Lutheran motto, Grace alone, faith alone, Scripture alone, refers to this teaching: that we are saved by God's grace alone, through faith in His Son alone (apart from our good works), and the assurance of our salvation rests on the promises of Scripture alone.

 The Lutheran Church--Missouri Synod.
-The LCMS is a group of 2.4 million believers in more than 6,000 congregations worldwide.
-We also are in fellowship with many more Lutheran groups who confess and teach as we do.
+The LCMS is a group of two million believers in more than 6,000 congregations worldwide.
+We also are in fellowship with many Lutheran groups who confess and teach as we do.
 The word Synod means "to walk together," so we can rely upon consistent teaching no matter which LCMS church we attend.
 The name "Missouri" is included for historic reasons: when the Saxons (from present-day Germany) settled in the United States in the 1830's, they settled in eastern Missouri and founded our denomination in 1847.
 Missouri Synod Lutherans are found worldwide, all confessing Jesus Christ and our salvation by "Grace alone, faith alone, Scripture alone"!

 The Bible.
 We believe, teach and confess that the Bible is the Word of God, infallible and inerrant.
 It is the sole source of our knowledge of God—Father, Son and Holy Spirit—and the sole source for doctrine and teaching.

 The Book of Concord.
 This collection of writings is an exposition of the teachings of Holy Scripture.
 It contains the Symbols of the early church (the Apostles’, Nicene, and Athanasian Creeds) in addition to the Augsburg Confession and other statements of what the Christian faith teaches and condemns.
 Click here to access these writings, known as the Lutheran Confessions.